wizmik12/hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Graada
+- name: University of Granada
   url: https://www.ugr.es/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Gaussian Processes, ML in digital pathology and weakly supervised methods.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence in healthcare
 - Gaussian Processes
 - Crowdsourcing
-- Uncertainty estimation

 # Education to show in About widget
 education:
   courses:
-  - course: Msc in Data Science and Intelligent systems
+  - course: Msc in Artificial Intelligence
     institution: University of Granada
     year: 2018
   - course: BSc in Mathematics